Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-api/rest-api/pin.md

 `PATCH`/{base_url}/pins/{pinSectionId}/{pinId}

-Required parameters: the **id*8 of the pin section as well as the id of the pin being updated
+Required parameters: the **id** of the pin section as well as the id of the pin being updated

 When you request to update a pin in a pin section, the request body will have the following content: